 How can I use it?

-Before making your appointment, please search the Online Library Catalogue to find out whether we have the book you need, or whether your subject area is covered.
+Our reference library catalogue is hosted by the University of Bath.
+Before making your appointments, please search the Online Library Catalogue to find out whether we have the book you need.